divijghose/firedrake/Reading-group.md

 - Hiptmair and Pechstein, [_Discrete regular decompositions of tetrahedral discrete 1-forms_ (2017)](https://www.sam.math.ethz.ch/sam_reports/reports_final/reports2017/2017-47_fp.pdf).
 This paper introduces, in a rather didactic way, a lot of modern analysis tools for development and analysis of preconditioners for H(div) and H(curl) problems.

 ## Past editions

+2021-04-26 Lawrence Mitchell leading _Fast parallel solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part I: the linear setting_, Ben S. Southworth, Oliver Krzysik, Will Pazner, Hans De Sterck https://arxiv.org/pdf/2101.00512.pdf might be reasonably be implementable as a PC inside irksome.

 2021-04-12 & 2021-04-19 Alberto Paganini went through _An overview on deep learning-based approximation methods for partial differential equations_, Christian Beck, Martin Hutzenthaler, Arnulf Jentzen, and Benno Kuckuck https://arxiv.org/pdf/2012.12348.pdf This mathematical paper summarises known theorems about approximation of PDEs using neural networks.
 It also has a substantial bibliography with pointers to applications in many areas.